 - An Extremely Quick and Simple Introduction to the Vi Text Editor

 - vim tutorial

 A file with extension

 .md is assumed to be a text file in ‘Markdown’ syntax, which provides very simple (and readable) markup for headings, lists, italics, bold, hyperlinks, code snippets, and embedded images.
-(This course website is written in Markdown and render with Jekyll.)
-Many source-code web portals (like our Gitlab and the popular Github) allow you to browse the files in your repository - automatically rendering any that are in Markdown format, making such files much nicer to look at than plain-text files.
+(This course website is written in Markdown and rendered with Jekyll.)
+Many source-code web portals (like the popular Github) allow you to browse the files in your repository - automatically rendering any that are in Markdown format, making such files much nicer to look at than plain-text files.
 You can edit Markdown files in any text editor, but there are some specialized editors available.
 Markdown is easy to learn and there are many useful resources online:

 - Github’s Mastering Markdown tutorial.